Faith In Action: Allied In Humor

 Speaking out when you hear someone tell a hurtful joke is one way to be an ally to traditionally marginalized or oppressed groups.
 How do you confront someone who uses a joke to indulge in Christian bashing, sexism, racism, ageism, ableism, or homophobism?

 Introduce the guest speaker.
-During or after the discussion, distribute resources such as the list, Becoming a Strong Ally 101: Guidelines for Dealing with Oppression in the Community, which you can find at UUA.org.
+During or after the discussion, distribute resources such as the list, Becoming a Strong Ally 101: Guidelines for Dealing with Oppression in the Community, which you can find on UUA.org.
 Bring other resources for youth to see, such as Come Out and Win: Organizing Yourself, Your Community, and Your World, by Sue Hyde (Boston: Beacon Press, 2007).

 After the event, discuss with participants what the conversation was like for them and what they gained from the experience.
 Invite them to write, in their journals, one tip they will use to be a good ally.